 An allegation of dishonesty must be reported to the dean (or appointed designee) and the head of the department or unit in which the offense occurred within five working days of the date of discovery of the alleged offense.
-The report must be supported by appropriate documentation.
+Normally an allegation of academic dishonesty must be reported during the semester in which it occurred, however there may be situations in which a violation is discovered after the semester has ended.
+Reports of an alleged violation must be supported by appropriate documentation.

 Once the alleged violation has been reported, faculty members must not submit grades for the work in question or for the course until the case has been adjudicated.
-If the semester grades are due before the adjudication process is complete, a temporary grade of N will be assigned and a "Pending

-Conduct Investigation" statement will be recorded on the student's academic transcript.
+If the semester grades are due before the adjudication process is complete, a temporary grade of N will be assigned and a "Pending Conduct Investigation" statement will be recorded on the student's academic transcript.